The U.S. Government Engagement in Global Health: A Primer

 What Has Been the International Response to Global Health Challenges?

 There is a long history of international efforts to tackle health issues.
-In the mid-1800s, for example, a group of countries began to negotiate international agreements on how to combat cross-border outbreaks of infectious diseases such as cholera and yellow fever.26 After World War II, international efforts expanded with the establishment of the United Nations and its health-focused agencies such as the WHO and the United Nations Children’s Fund (UNICEF), and with new challenges, new agencies have formed, such as the Joint United Nations Programme on HIV/AIDS (UNAIDS).
-Joint efforts on global health efforts have grown significantly since the early 2000s, as new international goals and targets for addressing health challenges have been established, new global health funding vehicles and initiatives created, and the amount of donor funding directed at global health increased.27
+In the mid-1800s, for example, a group of countries began to negotiate international agreements on how to combat cross-border outbreaks of infectious diseases such as cholera and yellow fever.35 After World War II, international efforts expanded with the establishment of the United Nations and its health-focused agencies such as WHO and the United Nations Children’s Fund (UNICEF), and with new challenges, new agencies have formed, such as the Joint United Nations Programme on HIV/AIDS (UNAIDS).
+Cooperative efforts in global health have grown significantly since the early 2000s, as new international goals and targets for addressing health challenges have been established, new global health funding vehicles and initiatives created, and the amount of funding increased.36

 Key Stakeholders in Global Health

 There are a diverse set of stakeholders involved in efforts to improve global health.
-These include multilateral and international organizations, donor and partner governments, the private sector, research organizations, civil society, academia, and individuals.28 Donor governments channel support for global health programs either bilaterally (i.e. giving their support directly to another country), or multilaterally (i.e. giving their support to a multilateral organization, which channels the funds to support global health programs in recipient countries).
-The private sector, civil society, academic and research organizations are other important partners in global health programs.
-Developing country governments, local organizations, and individuals are also key stakeholders in determining how global health programs are funded and implemented.
-With these numerous stakeholders and multiple initiatives in the field of global health, coordination between donors remains a key challenge in the international response.
+These include multilateral and international organizations, donor and partner governments, the private sector, research organizations, civil society, academia, and individuals.37 Donor governments channel support for global health programs either bilaterally (i.e., giving their support directly to or on behalf of another country) or multilaterally (i.e., giving their support to a multilateral organization, which channels the funds to support global health programs in recipient countries).
+The private sector, civil society, academia, and research organizations are other important partners in global health programs.
+Low-and middle-income country governments (typically recipients of donor support but increasingly providing their own support for the health of their populations), local organizations, and individuals are also key stakeholders in determining how global health programs are funded and implemented.
+With these numerous stakeholders and multiple initiatives in the field of global health, coordination between actors remains a key challenge in the international response.